The Principle of the Fermionic Projector, Chapters 0-4: Normalization of the Fermionic States

 After these preparations, we come to the general construction of the fermionic projector in the three-dimensional box~$T^3$.
 Since we want to ``smear out'' the mass similar to~(\ref{eq:b}), the mass parameter needs to be variable.
 To this end, we introduce a parameter $\mu>0$ which shifts all masses by the same amount.
 Thus we describe the system in the vacuum by the Dirac operator

 The external field is described by an operator~${\mathcal{B}}$ in the space-time~$\R \times T^3$, which we again insert into the Dirac operator,

 Now we can introduce the operators $p$, $k$ and their perturbation expansions exactly as in~{\S}\ref{jsec3}.
 For clarity, we denote the dependence on the parameter~$\mu$ by an additional index $+\mu$.
 In particular, we denote the operator products in Theorem~\ref{Thm2} by~$\tilde{p}_{+\mu}$ and~$\tilde{k}_{+\mu}$.
 Since the multiplication rules~(\ref{56}--\ref{62}) also hold in finite~$3$-volume, all the computations of~{\S}\ref{jsec3} are still true.
 In particular, the operators~$\tilde{p}_{+\mu}$ and~$\tilde{k}_{+\mu}$ satisfy the~$\delta$-normalization conditions\footnote{{\textsf{Online version}:} As noticed by A.\ Grotz, these relations are in general violated to higher order in perturbation theory.
-In order to cure the problem, one needs to rescale the states of the fermionic projector, as is worked out in the paper arXiv:0901.0334 [math-ph].}
+In order to cure the problem, one needs to rescale the states of the fermionic projector, as is worked out in the paper~\cite{grotz} (listed in the references in the preface to the second online edition).}

 In analogy to~(\ref{eq:b}) and~(\ref{eq:c}) we define the auxiliary fermionic projector by

 and the fermionic projector is again obtained by taking the partial trace~(\ref{part}), \beq (P^{\mbox{ {sea}}})^a_b \;=\; \sum_{\alpha=1}^{g(a)} \sum_{\beta=1}^{g(b)} (P^{\mbox{ {sea}}})^{(a \alpha)}_{(b \beta)}\:. \eeq The next theorem shows that the fermionic projector is idempotent in the infinite volume limit, independent of how the limits $l_i \to \infty$ and $\delta \searrow 0$ are taken. \begin{Thm} {\bf{(idempotence of the fermionic projector)}} Consider a system composed of massive fermions with non-degenerate masses~(\ref{eq:2c}).
 Then the fermionic projector defined by~(\ref{eq:2b}) and~(\ref{eq:2bb}) satisfies the relations